ljvmiranda921/sprites-as-a-service/README.md

 The frontend is made with Vue.js (with Nuxt.js) whereas the backend is done using Python and FastAPI.

+You can also read my creative process and motivation for building this app in [my blog](https://ljvmiranda921.github.io/projects/2020/03/31/cellular-sprites/)

 ## Running the development server

 The easiest way to run Sprites-as-a-service locally is via [docker